LionWeb-io/lionweb-typescript/packages/utilities/README.md

 * _Breaking name changes_: rename `asText` &rarr; `languageAsText`, `shortenedSerialization` &rarr; `shortenedSerializationChunk`, `sortedSerialization` &rarr; `sortedSerializationChunk`.
 * Expose an `isSerializedLanguages` function.
 * Expose an `orderedSerializationChunk` function that aligns the JSON key-value pairs in a serialization chunk according to the specification of the serialization format.
-* Expose a generic textual syntax for serialization chunks.
+* Expose a generic textual syntax for serialization chunks, through the `genericTreeAsText` function.
+    This function is optionally language-aware: by providing an array of `Language`s as its second argument, it will try and look up `LanguageEntity` and `Feature` names instead of rendering their keys.

 ### 0.5.0